fiznool/blog-hugo/content/about/index.md

 *   Surveys are submitted to a central server, where researchers confirm the categorisation of the bees.
 *   Prototype originally devised for client using wireframe screens to capture detailed requirements.
 *   App was built using the Ionic Framework, with custom designs implemented from supplied Photoshop comps.
-*   BBC ran [a story on the app](https://drive.google.com/file/d/0B7Ph-ulzuoOrdTV4RllXOE5SX2c/view) which aired on the local evening news.
+*   The BBC ran [a story on the app](https://drive.google.com/file/d/0B7Ph-ulzuoOrdTV4RllXOE5SX2c/view) which aired on the local evening news.

 ### [Flow XO](http://flowxo.com)

-A SaaS platform to connect together existing cloud apps into a 'workflow', passing data from each stage to the next.
+A SaaS platform for building chatbot workflows, without any coding knowledge needed.

 *   A greenfield project which was built from the ground-up.
 *   Worked from requirements and wireframes to architect and build the core app and corresponding admin UI.
-*   Collaborated with other developers to create an SDK for building 'services', which connect to individual cloud apps.
+*   Collaborated with other developers to create connectors to various different chatbot platforms, including Facebook Messenger, Slack and Telegram.
+*   Built an SDK to allow other cloud apps to connect to the platform.
 *   Built using the MEAN stack - MongoDB, Express, Angular.js and Node.js, using Test-Driven Development.
 *   Workflow logic distributed via a message queue and deployed to Heroku to allow for horizontal scaling.
 *   Integrated with [Recurly](https://recurly.com) to handle recurring subscription payments.